mussatto/mussatto.github.io/_posts/2016-09-23-golang-install.markdown

 categories: golang
 ---

-In order to install GoLang in Ubuntu, go to the url: https://golang.org/dl/

-And download the tar for Linux:
+In order to install GoLang in Ubuntu, go to this [url](https://golang.org/dl/), download the tar for Linux:

 {% highlight shell %}
 wget https://storage.googleapis.com/golang/go1.7.1.linux-amd64.tar.gz